hotosm/underpass/doc/statistics.md

 id | The ID of this changeset
-editor | The editor used for this changeset user_id | The OSM User ID of the mapper created_at | The timestamp closed_at | The timestamp updated_at | The timestamp
-added | An array of the added map features modified | An array of the modified map features deleted | An array of the deleted map features hashtags | An array of the hashtags used for this changeset source | The imagery source used for this changeset validated | Where this changeset has been validated in the Tasking Manager
+editor | The editor used for this changeset user_id | The OSM User ID of the mapper created_at | The timestamp when this changes was uploaded closed_at | The timestamp when this uploaded change completed processing updated_at | The timestamp when this last had data updated added | An hstore array of the added map features modified | An hstore array of the modified map features deleted | An hstore array of the deleted map features hashtags | An array of the hashtags used for this changeset source | The imagery source used for this changeset validated | Where this changeset has been validated in the Tasking Manager